tom-90/RROx/index.md

 # RailroadsOnline Extended

+RailroadsOnline Extended provides an in-game minimap, with the ability to remotely control switches and locomotives.
+In addition, RROx allows you to teleport to various locations and trigger autosaves.

 ## Antivirus warning

 RROx needs to inject code into the game to function.
 However, this is not something regular programs do, and as such, it might get detected by your antivirus.